BrianLDev/100-days-of-code/log.md

 **Thoughts:**
 Took time away from coding to work through some personal challenges.

 This is a difficult time for many people out there.
-Remember to be kind, and try to reach out to someone that may be going thruogh a hard time to lift them up.
+Remember to be kind, reach out to someone that may be going thruogh a hard time to lift them up.
 It could make all the difference.

 **Link(s) to work:**
 1. [Covid-19 Analytics - Updated stats for July 4](https://github.com/BrianLeip/Covid19_Analytics/blob/f871a38c5e978f77c31a0ac8d04cc3de9bf4f2d7/Covid19_Analytics.ipynb)